LimJiaJing/cz-4031-project-2/README.md

 ## 2. Run in terminal

-1. Launch terminal in current directory
+1. Launch terminal in project directory
 2. Type the following to run `project.py`
 ```bash
     python project.py